Maximizing Transitions

 Wendy Leggett

-I help Women successfully transition from their careers to a fulfilling and purpose-driven retirement.
+I help individuals successfully transition from their careers to a fulfilling and purpose-driven retirement.
 Retirement is a well-earned and exciting next chapter, but for many, the thought of retirement brings up feelings of confusion, uncertainty, or stuckness.
 I don't want my clients to waste precious time as they attempt to sort it out.
 Through my interactive group programs and individualized focus sessions, I offer comprehensive tools, exercises and support.
-I share my background and skills gained through my 25+ years in Sales Leadership and certifications as a Certified Professional Coach (CPC, ACC), Mental Fitness (CPQC) and Certified Professional Retirement Coach (CPRC).
+I share my background and skills gained through my 25+ years in Sales Leadership and certifications as a Certified Professional Coach (CPC, PCC), Mental Fitness (CPQC) and Certified Professional Retirement Coach (CPRC, CRLC).
 All of this comes together beautifully as we design your retirement roadmap, your plan for a retirement built on clarity, conviction, and commitment.

 http://www.confluxretirementcoaching.com